 - Endoparasites (internal parasites) including protozoans, flatworms, flukes, roundworms, tapeworms, etc.

-- Exophthalmia (" pop eye") is not exactly a disease, but rather a symptom that is brought about by disease.
+- Exophthalmia, otherwise known as pop eye, is not exactly a disease, but rather a symptom that is brought about by the disease.

 - External gas bubble disease (subcutaneous [under the skin] air bubbles)

-- Flesh-erosion disease, in which the "skin" of the Seahorse literally peels away.
+- Flesh-erosion disease, in which the "skin" of the Seahorse peels away.

 - Internal gas bubble disease is similar to external gas bubble disease, but the bubbles remain inside the Seahorse's body.